 Have you ever been concerned about what might be coming out of the pipe that empties into a stream or river?
-Have you wondered what a smoke stack at an industrial facility might be putting into the air?
+Have you wondered what a stack at an industrial facility might be putting into the air?
 Are you curious if an industry is operating within prescribed environmental limits?
-Did a factory seem to experience unexplained growth?
-Did you oppose this expansion, but or to whom to address your concerns?
+Did a factory seem to experience sudden unexplained growth?
+Did you oppose this expansion, but not know where or to whom to address your concerns?